EnjoyBacon7/openrag_ghworkflow/ansible/README.md

 ### Environment Variables

-The deployment automatically creates a `.env` file from `.env.example`.
+The deployment automatically creates a `.env` file from `.env.example` or copies a local `.env` file if present.
 Key variables to customize:

 ```bash
 # LLM Configuration